awslabs/service-workbench-on-aws/README.md

 ### Documentation PDFs

 You can download the PDF versions if you do not have Service Workbench locally installed on your machine.
-Click the following links to download user guides:
+Click the following links to download:

 + [Service Workbench Installation Guide](/docs/Service_Workbench_Installation_Guide.pdf)
 + [Service Workbench Configuration Guide](/docs/Service_Workbench_Configuration_Guide.pdf)